All Episodes

 Anyway, so he goes to this mosque.

-There's a report about this Imam, his name is Wahaj.
+There's a report about this Imam.

-Uh, he denies his links to terrorism, but none of this is sufficient to steer Mamdani away.
+He denies his links to terrorism, but none of this is sufficient to steer Mamdani away.

 No, not at all.

-He's just he's just digging in deeper.
+He's just digging in deeper.

-Now, Andrew Cuomo is warning, well, socialism could mean the death of New York uh of New York.
+Now, Andrew Cuomo is warning, well, socialism could mean the death of New York of New York.

-Well, then I read that he took 10 days off on the campaign trail since what?
+Oh, then I read that he took 10 days off on the campaign trail since what?

 Labor Day.